-This topic describes how to set values to override the duration for certificate authority (CA) and leaf certificates managed by Ops Manager and CredHub.
+This topic describes how to set values to override the duration for certificate authority (CA) and leaf certificates managed by VMware Tanzu Operations Manager (Ops Manager) and CredHub.

 By default, certificates that Ops Manager and CredHub generate use the duration set by the tile and certificate authors.
 These durations can vary from certificate to certificate.
-In Ops Manager v2.10.19 and later, you can set values to override the durations for CA and leaf certificates.
+You can set values to override the durations for CA and leaf certificates.
 When you apply an override, you can increase certificate duration and reduce the frequency of required certificate rotations.

 The following table describes what happens when you enable this feature:

 |configure a duration that is shorter than the default||the certificate is generated using the default duration.|